Recent Proposals for the Pastoral Care of the Divorced and Remarried: A Theological Assessment

 Authors who have published articles in Nova et Vetera include a wide variety of eminent scholars: Robert Barron, Richard Bauckham, Romanus Cessario, OP, Georges Cardinal Cottier, OP, Archbishop J. Augustine Di Noia, OP, Avery Cardinal Dulles, SJ, Francis Cardinal George, OMI, Richard B. Hays, Russell Hittinger, William Kurz, SJ, Bruce Marshall, Francis Martin, Frank Matera, Edward T. Oakes, SJ, Michele Schumacher, Christopher Seitz, Janet Smith, Geoffrey Wainwright, Thomas Weinandy, OFM Cap., and Robert Louis Wilken, among many others.

 “Nova et Vetera is an outstanding resource for the renewal of theology in line with the New Evangelization, and unrivalled for the intellectual energy of its contributors and editors.
 I strongly encourage all Catholic seminaries and colleges to subscribe.”

-– Archbishop Charles Chaput, O.F.M., Cap., Archbishop of Denver, CO
+– Archbishop Charles Chaput, O.F.M., Cap., Archbishop of Philadelphia